ericyd/loop-supreme/roadmap.md

 - [x] Metronome Component must use Reader to display properties https://github.com/ericyd/loop-supreme/pull/3
 - [x] Metronome must play an audible click on each tick https://github.com/ericyd/loop-supreme/pull/4
 - [x] Metronome must initialize as "stopped", and can be "started" by user input https://github.com/ericyd/loop-supreme/pull/4
+- [ ] Metronome can be muted, while still running

 ## Scene